modelscope/data-juicer/docs/DeveloperGuide.md

 from jsonargparse.typing import PositiveInt

+from data_juicer.utils.constant import Fields, StatsKeys

 from ..base_op import OPERATORS, Filter

 @OPERATORS.register_module('text_length_filter')
 class TextLengthFilter(Filter):
-    """
-Filter to keep samples with total text length within a specific range.
+    """Filter to keep samples with total text length within a specific range."""
-    """

-    def __init__(
+    def __init__(self,
-        self,
                  min_len: PositiveInt = 10,
                  max_len: PositiveInt = sys.maxsize,
                  *args,
-        **kwargs
-    ):
+                 **kwargs):
         """
         Initialization method.

-        :param min_len: The min text length in the filtering.
+        :param min_len: The min text length in the filtering. samples will be filtered if their text length is below this parameter.
-        :param max_len: The max text length in the filtering.
+        :param max_len: The max text length in the filtering. samples will be filtered if their text length exceeds this parameter.
+        :param args: extra args
+        :param kwargs: extra args
         """
         super().__init__(*args, **kwargs)
         self.min_len = min_len